-3. It truly is tragic when the world has to expose our sin and we see that here with David.
+Think about what is going on here.
+The enemy is exposing the sin of David and that is truly tragic when the world has to expose our sin.
+That is what we see here with David.

 David was blinded to what he was doing and yet, these Philistine leaders saw what David could not see.

-It is as Meyer wrote, "It is very terrible when the children of the world have a higher sense of Christian propriety and fitness than Christians themselves, and say to one another, 'What [are] these Hebrews [doing] here?""
+It is as Meyer wrote, applying this to our lives as Christians today, "It is very terrible when the children of the world have a higher sense of Christian propriety and fitness than Christians themselves, and say to one another, 'What [are] these Hebrews [doing] here?'"